Who are we?

 - sets out how we protect your data; and

 - explains how we may contact you and how you can contact us.

 What personal data do we collect about you?

 We collect the information necessary to be able to find available opportunities and further information needed to assess your eligibility through the different stages of recruitment.
 This information includes CV’s, identification documents, educational records, work history, past employment information, LinkedIn information, references and a detailed profile, written following an interview with us.

-We may also collect sensitive personal data about you, in the form of Psychometric testing.
-We collect this sensitive personal data from you, but only share this data with your permission.
+We may also collect more sensitive personal data about you, in the form of Psychometric testing.
+We collect this sensitive personal data from you, but only share this data with your prior knowledge.

 If you are receiving coaching from us, we will also process any additional information that you choose to provide to us during the course of the coaching.